The MC Rating

 Mass Communication Specialist class "A" school is approximately 27 weeks in duration.
 The school is located at Fort George Meade, Maryland.
 The MC rating requires a 60 month (5 year) enlistment obligation.

-Mass Communication Specialist (MC)
+Mass Communication Specialist job description (MC)

 Mass Communication Specialists write Navy news releases and feature articles from personal interviews, examination of messages, and witnessing of events.
 They take news and feature photographs and develop photo stories with associated Visual Information Record Identification Number (VIRINS), captions, and pertinent historical data.
 They understand the Navy Public Affairs mission for the acquisition, processing, and marketing of all internal and external information products through web sites, news releases and internal information products.